BibliothecaDAO/bibliotheca-minutes/2023/9/20-Minutes.md

 ## Minutes

 ### Breakdown of LORDS
-- Calc and Squid working on reccing the LORDS minted.
+- Calc and Squid working on reconciling the LORDS minted.
 Completed [here](https://docs.google.com/spreadsheets/d/1Wgv_oV-bhmZurzkU42aaQy1OOIShG6f64rWfx2Kbyp4/edit?usp=sharing).
 - Minting of lords.
 Required to be enable the onchain governance and also the contributor/FH grant payments.

 ### Plannig the Lords Table